Background pattern

 Introduction

-Disimet 50 mg/1,000 mg Film-Coated Tablets EFG
+Disimet 50 mg/1,000 mg film-coated tablets EFG

 sitagliptin/metformin hydrochloride

-Read this leaflet carefully before you start taking this medicine, as it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this package leaflet, as you may need to read it again.

-• If you have any questions, ask your doctor, pharmacist or nurse.
+• If you have any questions, consult your doctor, pharmacist, or nurse.

-• This medicine has been prescribed for you only.
-Do not give it to others, even if they have the same symptoms as you, as it may harm them.
+• This medication has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-• If you experience any side effects, talk to your doctor, pharmacist or nurse, even if they are not listed in this leaflet.
+• If you experience side effects, consult your doctor, pharmacist, or nurse, even if they are not listed in this package leaflet.
 See section 4.

 1. What Disimet is and what it is used for